beardymcjohnface/workshop2022/pages/metagenomic-binning.md

 MetaBAT also uses coverage information of the contigs which is calculated from BAM files of every input sample.
 We need to map the individual reads to the contigs and get separate BAM files.

+Since it takes a lot of time to generate the BAM files and create the depth file, we have already provided you with the depth file (`depth.txt`).

+### Generate `depth.txt` file for your own data

-You can use the following command to create BAM files for each input sample:
+If you need to create BAM files for your own data, you can use the following command to create BAM files for each  sample name listed in a file named `file.txt`.

 ```
 mkdir bam_files
-for FASTA in *_good_out_R1.fastq; do minimap2 -ax sr contigs.fasta $f_good_out_R1.fastq $f_good_out_R2.fastq | samtools sort > bam_files/$f.bam done
+for FASTA in `cat file.txt`; do minimap2 -ax sr contigs.fasta $f_good_out_R1.fastq $f_good_out_R2.fastq | samtools sort > bam_files/$f.bam done
 ```

-Now we can generate a depth file from the BAM files using the following command:
+Now we can generate a depth file from the BAM files using the command `jgi_summarize_bam_contig_depths` provided from MetaBAT:

 ```
 jgi_summarize_bam_contig_depths --outputDepth bam_files/depth.txt *.bam
 ```

-Since it takes a lot of time to generate the BAM files and create the depth file, we have already provided you with the depth file (`depth.txt`) which can be found in https://cloudstor.aarnet.edu.au/plus/s/2oFEKQv68UZoFS9.
+### Run MetaBAT2

-Now we can run MetaBAT.
-We will use MetaBAT2 which is the latest version of of MetaBAT.
+Let's bin our contigs using MetaBAT.
+We will use **MetaBAT2** which is the latest version of MetaBAT.

 ```
 metabat2 -i contigs.fasta -a depth.txt -o metabat_bins/bin